 oh and i completely agree with nobutterfly. the most important thing is to go to an upscale lingerie shop and get yourself fitted properly. i am always saying that and i know i sound like oprah, but a proper fitting bra will completely change everything and it will give you tons of confidence! surprisingly, when you get the proper bra, it’s actually very slimming and minimizing!

-good luck!posted over 5 years ago
+good luck!posted almost 6 years ago

 I totally agree with calivintage and poorandweird.
 I hate cheap bras, I’m a 34c.
 My favorite bra right now was from Calvin Klein.
 Very good support and they make a great strapless.
 I try an emphasize my neck and shoulders.
 I wear loose tops and fitted dresses.
 Also don’t be afraid to show them off, when it’s appropriate.

 Don’t buy tops that have a line going through them.
 Those make the chest look bigger!posted almost 6 years ago